-EVALUATION METHODS
+EVALUATION METHODS (S5.C.11.a.iii, S5.C.2.a.ii, S5.B.1.b)

 This section focuses on the data collected, the instruments used to collect data and measure change, and how the data was analyzed.
 Guidance for conducting the evaluation will be provided in the Training Manual.